 When your child is diagnosed with a lung condition

-- When your child is a baby and toddler they will probably be spending more time at home than anywhere else.
-Make sure your home is lung and breathing friendly.
+- When your child is a baby or toddler they will probably be spending more time at home than anywhere else.
+Make sure your home is smoke-free and check out our information about improving the air in your home.

 - Keep your child at home if they have an infection.